environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 ## STEP 0: Get raw reads

 Because of their size, the sequence files and the reference transcriptome you'll be using for this project aren't in the GitHub repo.
 While the sequence files are technically small enough to be allowed, they take up enough space that we don't want each of you making a separate copy on the HPC, where space is precious.
-(The fasta file is just way too big for GitHub, full stop.)
+(The fasta file is just too big for GitHub, full stop.)
 Instead, these files are already on the HPC in a directory called `HW3_sequences` in the `collaboration` directory of the class directory (same place all your project directories are located; you should all have full access here).

 You are going to access these samples using a "symbolic link", a neat trick to let everybody work with the **same** reference samples in a central location accessible to all.
 This is especially handy for raw data or databases: files that are large and that will be accessed repeatedly and/or by multiple users.